SquareBracketAssociates/PharoByExample-english/README.markdown

 # File structure

-The main file is PBE.tex.
+The main file is PBE1.tex (resp.
+PBE2.tex).
 Chapters are in subdirectories.
 You can latex either the entire book, or each individual chapter.
 Each chapter file starts and ends with the same incantation which will optionally include macros or end the document if it is